insanelymacdiscord/Getting-Started-With-OpenCore/README.md

 # Creating the USB

-Creating the USB is simple, format a stick as MacOS Journaled with GUID partition map.
-There is no real size requirement for the USB as OpenCore's entire EFI is less than 5MB.
+Creating the USB is simple, format a USB stick (any size will suffice) as MacOS Journaled with GUID partition map.

 ![Formatting the USB](https://i.imgur.com/pvoewuT.png)